 From the chart above, it’s clear that Pinterest has gained a lot of traction in the past 4 years, and looks to continue to do so.
 Pinterest is an awesome tool that eCommerce stores should grab by the horns.

-If you’re planning on starting an eCommerce store, you might want to take a look at our review of the best eCommerce platforms in 2020.
+If you’re planning on starting an eCommerce store, you might want to take a look at our review of the best eCommerce platforms.
 Website builders are a great way to build an online store without requiring any coding skills.

 Our guide will help you to:

 - Understand the difference between Rich Pins and Buyable Pins

 - Use affiliate marketing to sell on Pinterest

 - Review the pros and cons of selling on Pinterest